The 6 Most Common Car Dashboard Warning Symbols You Need To Know

 Driving on low or high-pressure tires is unsafe, as it can affect a safe braking system!
 A sudden pressure drop can lead to a dangerous tire blow-out at high speed.

-Try to avoid a harsh brake or to make any violent steering maneuvers, and head to the nearest workshop to have the pressure level fixed or have the tire replaced if it needs to.
+Try to avoid a harsh brake or to make any violent steering manoeuvres, and head to the nearest workshop to have the pressure level fixed or have the tire replaced if it needs to.